saturn77/atlantix-eda/README.md

 # Atlantix EDA

 Programmatically Generate Altium Libraries.
-This repo contains programs to generate SCH and PCB libraries for Altium for resistors, capacitors, inductors, and discretes such as diodes and zneers.
+This repo contains programs to generate SCH and PCB libraries for Altium for resistors, capacitors, inductors.
+Additionally, the future roadmap will provide libraries for discretes such as diodes and zeners.

 Right now it contains the resistor generation.
 This has been tested extensively and used for several years.